ipfs/kubo/docs/examples/go-ipfs-as-a-library/README.md

 ### The `func main() {}`

-The [main function](./main.go#L201-L333) is where the magic starts and it is the best place to follow the path of what is happening in the tutorial.
+The [main function](./main.go#L201-L333) is where the magic starts, and it is the best place to follow the path of what is happening in the tutorial.

 ### Part I: Getting an IPFS node Running